J-Setting: History and background

 In 1971, Shirley Middleton and the other majorettes of the Jackson State University Marching Band met with then JSU president, Dr. John A. Peoples, to request that they be permitted to "put down their batons."
 The JSU President agreed; and as the majorette sponsor, Middleton assembled 18 female students to become the first Jaycettes (currently called J-Settes).
 Middleton, a formally trained ballet dancer, established technical performance standards for the J-Settes, as well as, standards for academic and personal behavior for its members when they were not performing.
-Dr. Jimmie James, Jr., then Chair of the JSU Department of Music, described the new dance team as "the thrill of a thousand eyes."
+Dr. Jimmie James Jr., then Chair of the JSU Department of Music, described the new dance team as "the thrill of a thousand eyes."
 During Middleton's tenure, performances included dance routines to songs such as "James Brown's "Make it Funky," and "Hot Pants" as performed by the JSU Marching Band.

-Prior to 1975, Hollis Pippins, a gay former JSU student and baton twirler for the JSU marching band, collaborated with Prancing J-Settes director Shirley Middleton on choreography and the creative direction of the danceline.
+Prior to 1975, Hollis Pippins, an openly gay former JSU student who served as a drum major and baton twirler for the JSU marching band, collaborated with Prancing J-Settes director Shirley Middleton on choreography and the creative direction of the danceline.
 In addition to performing with the JSU marching band, he performed on "Soul Train" and "Putting on the Hits" national television shows; and on "Black Gold", a local TV show.
 In 1975, Narah Oatis was appointed the sponsor of the Prancing J-Settes.
 Under her leadership, the "J-Sette Walk" and other signature marching steps were developed, and performances included an appearance on the "30th Anniversary of Motown" television show in 1990.
 Narah Oatis resigned from her position in 1997.
 Prancing J-Sette alumna Kathy Pinkston-Worthy led the danceline from 1997 to 2013.

-Traditionally, Prancing J-Settes are positioned behind the captain on three distinct named rows based on height for non-field performances.
-The three rows are "Short & Sassy", "Magnificent Middle", and "Tall & Tough".

 Since 2013, Jackson State graduate and former Prancing J-Sette captain Chloe A. Crowley, has been the director.
-The 2023-2024 Prancing J-Settes captain is LaNeia Taylor.
+The 2025-2027 Prancing J-Settes captain is Malikah Carr.